tailwarden/docs.komiser.io/docs/Contributing/contribute.md

 ## Contributing to the docs

+- The best way to get started is by reading the [contributor guidelines](https://github.com/HelloOraculi/komiser/blob/master/CONTRIBUTING.md).
-- Firstly, go ahead and **fork** the docs [repository](https://github.com/HelloOraculi/docs).
+- Afterwards, go ahead and **fork** the docs [repository](https://github.com/HelloOraculi/docs).
 Make any changes you want to your fork, and when you're ready to send those changes to us, go to your fork and create a new pull request.

 - If it takes longer than expected to get feedback from the `Oraculi` team, head over to the [Discord Server](https://discord.oraculi.io) and **ping** an Oraculi staff member either in the `#general` or `#feedback` channel, unless you are a member of the private `contributor` channel.
 You can always request access to this channel.